Rehab Centers Bishop, CA

 Lone Pine Indian Health Clinic - 61.9 miles from Bishop, CA

-Lone Pine Indian Health Clinic is a residential rehab center in Lone Pine, California that is located in the 93545 zip code.
-Lone Pine Indian Health Clinic provides group counseling, counseling for couples and substance use education.
-It provides outpatient rehab, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Lone Pine Indian Health Clinic is a residential treatment facility in Lone Pine, California that is situated in the 93545 zip code.
+Lone Pine Indian Health Clinic provides counseling for groups, marital/couples counseling and family counseling.
+It provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient rehabilitation.

 Address: 1150 S. Goodwin Road, Lone Pine, CA 93545 in Inyo County